danbev/learning-quantum-computing/README.md

 ```
 Θ = arctan(b/a)              // inverse tangent can also be written as tan⁻¹
 ```
-Remember that we are trying to find the angle theta here, and we can thing of `b` as being the `y` value and `a` being the `x` value:
+Remember that we are trying to find the angle theta here, and we can think of `b` as being the `y` value and `a` being the `x` value:
 ```
     /|